sebastian-software/edge/packages/edge-boilerplate/readme.md

 After selecting one of the above commands, open [localhost:3000](http://localhost:3000) in your browser.
 View the source in the browser to see what chunks are being sent.

-## Things To Do

-- try both commands and examine their corresponding Webpack configs and the corresponding server file: [`server/index.js`](./server/index.js)
-- view the source in your browser to see what the server sends (do this often)
-- open [`src/components/App.js`](./src/components/App.js) and toggle `state.show` between `false` and `true` and then view the source in your browser to see when corresponding chunks are sent vs. not sent.
-- open the browser console *Network* tab and see when in fact the `Example.js` chunk is asynchronously loaded (it won't be if `state.show` starts off as `true`, which is desired result, i.e. because the client *synchronously* renders exactly what was rendered on the server)
-- edit the `<App />` and `<Example />` components to see that HMR works--even for split chunks.
-Do so with both `state.show` pre-set to both
-`false` and `true` to verify HMR works in all scenarios. ***There's warning that may occur on your first edit.
-Don't worry about it.
-The change will work and be reflected instantly.
-It's basically a matter of supression within the `extract-css-chunks-webpack-plugin`***
-- edit and save the CSS files to confirm HMR works for CSS as well, thanks to [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin)

-- when bundling for production, examine the build folder (or, `build/client` and `build/server` folders when using the Webpack boilerplates) to see exactly what chunks and files are built for you.
-Notice the `stats.json` file in `build/client`.
-Notice that every javascript chunk has 2 versions of itself: one ending with the extension `.js` and one ending with `.no_css.js`.
-This is thanks to
-[extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) which prepares an additional javascript file with no CSS (for the smallest possible build sizes) for sending over the wire as part of SSR.
-The regular one with css injection in it is used when the chunk is asynchronously loaded as your users navigate your app.
-HMR will work in both cases.
-- open [`server/render.js`](./server/render.js) and follow the directions of what lines to comment and uncomment to test rendering your chunks as strings vs. React components.
-- open [`server/render.js`](./server/render.js) and from the return of `flushCHunks` use `css` instead of `styles` while running in production to see your CSS embedded directly in the response page.
-View the source in your browser to confirm. *Note: during development, external stylesheets will still be used for HMR to work; this is automatic.*
-- check out the amazing package, [webpack-hot-server-middleware](https://github.com/60frames/webpack-hot-server-middleware), to see how dual-compilation works for both your server and client bundles.
-It's very fast because it shares compiled files between the 2 bundles.
-We've been surprised this hasn't been more popular and the defacto solution for rendering both bundles.
-It's very solid.
-We think you will like it...Another thing nice about it is how seamlessly it ushers your compilation stats to the render function you pass to express's `app.use`.

 ## Notes